 Think of your new pouch is shaped like a funnel.
 You can pour any liquid into this funnel, and it will run through and out the bottom.
 The same thing happens with your pouch when you only consume liquids.
 So you do not want to drink your calories or overeat.

 As a part of your new life, you will want to STOP drinking 30 minutes before a meal and 30 minutes after a meal.

 - You begin to weigh your food at this stage.
-Goal is 6 oz. of food- 3 oz. of protein always and 3 oz. of other food (healthy fat, fruits, veggies, etc…)
+The goal is 6 oz. of food- 3 oz. of protein always and 3 oz. of other food (healthy fat, fruits, veggies, etc…)

 - Your goal is to work towards getting 20 grams of protein at each meal

 - Add only ONE food at a time

 - The goal for the day is 48-64 oz. of fluid to prevent dehydration

 - Cottage cheese (4%-whole fat)